bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 reverse proxy servers provides :ref:`Single Sign-on (SSO) <single-sign-on>` functionality.
 The reverse proxy then is responsible to authenticate the user.

+The Engine Cockpit is providing :ref:`web server view
+<engine-cockpit-web-server>` for debugging purpose while integrating a reverse
+proxy.

 |